Manuel I Komnenos: Accession

-In 1143 John II lay dying as a result of an infected wound; on his deathbed he chose Manuel as his successor, in preference to his elder surviving brother Isaac.
+In 1143 John II lay dying as a result of an infected wound sustained in a hunting accident; on his deathbed he chose Manuel as his successor, in preference to his elder surviving brother Isaac.
 John cited Manuel's courage and readiness to take advice, in contrast to Isaac's irascibility and unbending pride, as the reasons for his choice.
 After John died on 8 April 1143, Manuel was acclaimed emperor by the armies.
-Yet his succession was by no means assured: with his father's army in the wilds of Cilicia far from Constantinople, he recognised that it was vital he should return to the capital as soon as possible.
-He still had to take care of his father's funeral, and tradition demanded he organise the foundation of a monastery on the spot where his father died.
-Swiftly, he dispatched the megas domestikos John Axouch ahead of him, with orders to arrest his most dangerous potential rival, his brother Isaac, who was living in the Great Palace with instant access to the imperial treasure and regalia.
-Axouch arrived in the capital even before news of the emperor's death had reached it.
-He quickly secured the loyalty of the city, and when Manuel entered the capital in August 1143, he was crowned by the new patriarch, Michael II Kourkouas.
-A few days later, with nothing more to fear as his position as emperor was now secure, Manuel ordered the release of Isaac.
-Then he ordered two golden pieces to be given to every householder in Constantinople and 200 pounds of gold (including 200 silver pieces annually) to be given to the Byzantine Church.
+Manuel needed to assure his succession in Constantinople, and therefore needed to leave Cilicia, take care of any rival claimants, arrange his father's funeral and build a monastery at his death place as per tradition.
+Manuel dispatched the megas domestikos John Axouch ahead of him, to arrest the most dangerous potential rival, his brother Isaac, who had direct access to the treasury and regalia as he lived in the Great Palace.
+Next, Axouch secured the support of the Patriarchate by promising an annual 200 silver pieces to the clergy of Hagia Sophia.
+Manuel entered the capital in mid-August 1143, and was crowned by the new patriarch, Michael II Kourkouas.
+Then he ordered two golden pieces to be given to every household in Constantinople and gave another 200 pounds of gold to the church.
+A few days later, as his position was now secure, Manuel ordered the release of Isaac.

-The empire that Manuel inherited from his father was in a more stable position than it had been a century earlier.
-In the late 11th century, the Byzantine Empire had faced marked military and political decline, but this decline had been arrested and largely reversed by the leadership of Manuel's grandfather and father.
-Nevertheless, the empire continued to face formidable challenges.
-By 1071, the Normans of Sicily had removed southern Italy from the control of the Byzantine emperor.
-Following the Battle of Manzikert, also in 1071, the Seljuk Turks had done the same with most of Anatolia, retaining control of the central plateau thereafter.
-And in the Levant, a new force had appeared—the Crusader states—which presented the Byzantine Empire with new challenges.
-Now, more than at any time during the preceding centuries, the task facing the emperor was daunting indeed.